nfriedri/annie-annotation-platform/README.md

-# OpenIE - Annotation Tool
+# AnnIE - Annotation Platform

 Tool for open information extraction annotations using text files.
 The output is delivered in .tsv-files